MichalDeak1983/SARS-Cov-2/README.md

   dplyr
   tidyverse

-Place the R and the dat file in one directory.
+Place the R files and the dat file in one directory.
 Execute first in R:

 > source("covid19.R")